-Due to the major renovations on Notre-Dame de Fourvière site, the treasure and the permanent collections are no longer exposed to the general public eye.
+Due to the major renovations on Notre-Dame de Fourvière site, the treasure and the permanent collections are no longer displayed for the general public eye.

 Discover the treasure and collections of Notre-Dame de Fourvière